ARCH 100 Summer Program

 Attendance and participation during all regularly scheduled class meetings and completion of all projects are required to receive credit for the course and to gain the maximum benefit from this experience.
 The studios spaces are accessible outside of class times and each student is allocated a personal workspace for the quarter.
 Many of the projects require substantial work outside of class time during evenings and weekends, and most students find it helpful and enjoyable to work in the studio at all times.

 ARCH 100 PROGRAM ADMISSIONS

-ARCH 100 / Introduction to Architecture 2013 is an 8-credit course offered through the University of Washington, College of Built Environments, Department of Architecture.
+ARCH 100 is an 8-credit course offered through the University of Washington, College of Built Environments, Department of Architecture.
 ARCH 100 is open to college graduates, current college students, and high school graduates.
 Candidates should be at least 18 years old.
 Because the course is designed to accommodate students of varying experiences and backgrounds, prior training in architecture, design, or drawing is not necessary.
 Candidates should nevertheless be prepared to undertake a demanding academic program involving individual and group projects during and outside of class meeting times.
-ARCH 100 can serve as an important stepping-stone to an undergraduate or graduate program in architecture, and each successful participant will receive a written evaluation from the studio instructor.
+ARCH 100 can serve as an important stepping stone to an undergraduate or graduate program in architecture, and each successful participant will receive a written evaluation from the studio instructor.

 APPLICATION, PROGRAM FEES, AND COURSE EXPENSES